carolinan/fullsiteediting/Welcome/README.md

 The Gutenberg plugin is on a short release schedule.

 The first version of this course, will only be an overview of what is available right now.

-[Screen: A screenshot of the site editor, with the text: All template parts can be added in the site editor ]

-[Screen: A screenshot of the post author block, with the text: Several of the new blocks are basic placeholders ]

-[Screen: A screenshot of the site title block, with the text: The site title control will have the same controls as a heading]

 You will have access to all updates that are added to the course.